arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 		]
 	}
 	````
-9. In the **config** resource add a new property called **connectionstring** which will have the connection string to the database you have included in the previous step.
+9. In the **config** resource, add a new property called **connectionstring** which will have the connection string to the database you have included in the previous step.

 	<!-- mark:15-23 -->
 	````JavaScript